 Permanency of the relationship - If the expectation by both parties is that the relationship will continue indefinitely then this could be evidence that the relationship is an employee-employer type.
 However, if the expectation is that the relationship is just for a specific project or period of time then the relationship could be deemed as an independent contractor-business relationship.

 Services provided as key activity of the business - This factor measures how much of a role the workers service provides the business.
 If the worker has a major role in the operation of the business then the worker would most likely be an employee.

 The key is to look at these guidelines through the lens of the IRS by determining how they might classify a worker’s status.
-The IRS is the agency that has the authority to decide on a status of a worker and if they decide that you misclassified an employee, deliberately or not, then you may be responsible for paying penalties, back pay, back taxes, or other benefits to the worker.
+The IRS is the agency that has the authority to decide on the status of a worker and, if they decide that you misclassified an employee, deliberately or not, then you may be responsible for paying penalties, back pay, back taxes, or other benefits to the worker.
 It is advisable to seek the advice of an accountant who can help you decide your worker’s status based on your business’s unique situation.